Combine Thriller, Filler and Spiller Plants

 Be sure to match by water and sun needs when mixing annuals in a planting, so all can be at their healthiest.
 If your plant selections have similar sun requirements, but differing water needs – plant them in individual containers that can each be watered separately.
 You can then arrange a mix of containers and easily rearrange or change them out as the season progresses for a fresh look.

 Annuals containers need regular and consistent feed and water and a touch of cleanup to keep up their dazzling displays.
 Liquid feed, with every other watering or slow-release feed twice per season work for most varieties.

 Containers should be checked daily for water needs.
-When you do water, it may run freely from the bottom of a basket or container before the potting mix actually starts absorbing any, especially if it has been allowed to dry out completely.
-Think of how a dried out kitchen sponge can need a good soaking before it stops repelling water and starts to take it in.
+When you do water, it may run freely from the bottom of a basket or container <strong “=””>before the potting mix actually starts absorbing any water, especially if it has been allowed to dry out completely.
+Think of how a dried-out kitchen sponge can need a good soaking before it stops repelling water and starts to take it in.
 Do not use water flowing out the bottom as your only indicator of enough water!
-Instead, feel the mix to confirm it really did get moistened or check for heaviness before and after watering - as a thoroughly watered container should have some weight to it.
+Instead, feel the mix to confirm it really did get moistened or check for heaviness before and after watering – as a thoroughly watered container should have some weight to it.

-Many varieties are considered self-cleaning and quickly drop their spent blooms.
-For those that don't, remove the finished blooms and any seed heads that start to form so the plant can direct energy to new flowers.
-Annuals being grown for foliage can have any flowers buds that form removed, with no threat to the plants health.
+Many varieties are considered <strong “=””>self-cleaning and quickly drop their spent blooms.
+For those that don’t, remove the finished blooms and any seed heads that start to form so the plant can direct energy to new flowers.
+You can remove flower buds from plants being grown for their leaves without any threat to the plants’ health.